artem-page/camp/README.md

     * All links shortened in this example: https://camp.r1a1.xyz:8043/api/collections/urls

-4. **Implementation of a Exercise Tracker Microservice engineered with NodeJS, ExpressJS and MongoDB:**
+4. **Implementation of an Exercise Tracker Microservice engineered with NodeJS, ExpressJS and MongoDB:**

     * The Exercise Tracker project provides a RESTful API for tracking user exercises.
 It allows users to create accounts, add exercises, and retrieve their exercise logs.